OpaleRambaud/GB_barcodes_project/README.md

 # GB_barcodes_project

 This repository is reffered to the following article : Genomic bootstrap barcodes and their application to study the evolution of sarbecoviruses.
+Please read it to know the context, purpose and methods of the project.

 Here, we developped a sliding window bootstrap (SWB) method to generate genomic bootstrap (GB) barcodes in order to highlight the regions supporting phylogenetic relationships.